June·teenth

 People celebrate the Juneteenth holiday with balloons and banners.

-The news was met with disbelief and joy and many reactions.
+The news was met with disbelief, joy, and many reactions.
 Some enslaved people stayed to try and understand the new employer-employee relationship, while others left without considering any offers from their former masters.
 The North was a popular destination for those seeking freedom, but many wanted to reunite with their families in Louisiana, Arkansas, and Oklahoma.

 There have been several attempts to clarify why there was a two-and-a-half-year lag in issuing the news of this executive order, and over the years, there have been various versions told and below are a few: